Virginia: Taxes

-State income tax is collected from those with incomes above a filing threshold; there are five income brackets, with rates ranging from 2.0% to 5.75% of taxable income.
-The state sales and use tax rate is 4.3%.
-There is an additional 1% local tax, for a total of a 5.3% combined sales tax on most Virginia purchases.
-The sales tax rate is higher in three regions: Northern Virginia (6%), Hampton Roads (6%) and the Historic Triangle (7%).
-Unlike the majority of states, Virginia has a sales tax on groceries, but at a lower rate than the general sales tax.
-The sales tax for food and certain essential personal hygiene goods was lowered to 1% in January 2023.
+State income tax is collected from those with incomes above a filing threshold.
+There are five income brackets, with rates ranging from 2.0% to 5.75% of taxable income.
+The state sales and use tax rate is 4.3%, though there is an additional 1% local tax, for a total of a 5.3% combined sales tax on most purchases.
+Three regions then have a higher sales tax: 6% in Northern Virginia and Hampton Roads, and 7% in the Historic Triangle.
+Unlike the majority of states, Virginia does have a 1% sales tax on groceries.
+This was lowered from 2.5% in January 2023, when the items covered by this lower rate were also extended to include essential personal hygiene goods.